Franciszek Zachara: Biography

 Franciszek Zachara was born in Tarnów, Austrian Poland to parents Ludwig and Maria (Kapłańska) Zachara on December 10, 1898.
 He was educated in the State Gymnasium in Warsaw, and graduated from the Imperial Conservatory in Saratov (Russian: Сара́тов) in 1919.
 He then attended the Imperial Conservatory in St. Petersburg (Russian: Санкт-Петербу́рг, then known as Petrograd), studying piano with Alexander Dubassoff, and graduated in 1921.
 From 1922 to 1928 he was professor of piano at the Silesia State Conservatory in Katowice, Poland.

 On November 18, 1928 Zachara gave his American debut in New York's Town Hall.
 He played an extensive program of works by J.S.
 Bach, Beethoven, Chopin, Mozart, Scarlatti-Tausig, Scriabin, Debussy, Liszt, and a piece of his own.
-The recital was reviewed enthusiastically by The New York Times, The New York Sun, and The New York Herald-Tribune.
+The recital was reviewed enthusiastically by The New York Times, The Sun, and the New York Herald-Tribune.
 After this performance, he began a year-long concert tour of the United States, and became Professor of Piano (and later Dean of Music) at Brenau College (now Brenau University) in Gainesville, Georgia (USA), where he remained until 1946.
 During this time he married Patty Haralson, took up marksmanship, and won many medals in this new hobby.
 He is quoted:

 I began shooting as a sport or hobby after America entered the war, in 1942.
 At that time I was living in Gainesville, Georgia. … The National Guard was offering a course in marksmanship to civilians who wished to take part.
 I thought that every American man should become proficient with firearms since we were fighting for our existence; so I registered for the course (Florida Wildlife, 37).

 In 1946, Zachara became a U.S. citizen, and relocated to New York for a short period.
 In 1948 he became Associate Professor of Piano at Florida State University, where composer and pianist Ernő Dohnányi had also just started teaching.
 On February 25, 1952, the American premiere of Zachara's Piano Concerto in E Major (op.
 30) was performed by the State Symphony of Florida, with the composer as soloist and Dohnányi conducting.
 Becoming a full professor in 1955, Zachara continued composing, performing, and teaching at the School (now College) of Music at Florida State University until he was hospitalized on January 21, 1966 suffering a heart attack.
 He died less than two weeks later, on February 2, in a Tallahassee hospital.
 (Tallahassee Democrat, 1966).
 He was survived by his widow Patty and a nephew Stanley.
 They had no children.

 Zachara was a member of several organizations, including the Florida Composers League, the Florida State Music Teachers Association, the Music Teachers National Association, the Kiwanis Club, the Manhattan Chess Club, the National Rifle Association, the Tallahassee Rifle and Pistol Club (president), Pi Kappa Lambda, the International Who's Who in Music, and the American Association of University Professors.